-Following Stage 2 of the Eagle Conservation Plan Guidance (USFWS 2013), eagle point count surveys have been and will continue to be conducted to collect quantitative data on eagle presence that would allow estimation of eagle exposure rate, which forms the basis of a risk assessment model.
-Eagle use surveys focus exclusively on eagles and occur at the eight (8) point count locations (Figure 6, Point Count Locations) used for point count surveys in 2016-2017.
-The objective of the eagle use survey is to document eagle movements and behavior within and adjacent to the study area in all four seasons to assess risk to eagles (primarily bald eagles).
-Eagle surveys are conducted by a qualified biologist and will continue for one calendar year to capture temporal variation in eagle use of the study area.
+Following Stage 2 of the Eagle Conservation Plan Guidance (USFWS 2013), eagle point count surveys were conducted to collect quantitative data on eagle presence that allows estimation of eagle exposure rate, which forms the basis of a risk assessment model.
+Eagle use surveys focused exclusively on eagles and occur at the eight (8) point count locations (Figure 6, Point Count Locations) used for point count surveys in 2016-2017.
+The objective of the eagle use survey was to document eagle movements and behavior within and adjacent to the study area in all four seasons to assess risk to eagles (primarily bald eagles).
+Eagle surveys are conducted by a qualified biologist and continued for one calendar year to capture temporal variation in eagle use of the study area.

 Eagle use data is collected in 1-minute intervals so that the data can the translated into eagle exposure minutes.
 The data recorded for each survey includes the count start and stop times, eagle species observed, numbers and age classes of eagles seen, minutes of eagle flight in two height categories based on the USFWS Eagle Conservation Plan Guidance (< 200 and > 200 meters [m] above ground), notes on flight and other behaviors, and an individual identifier for each flight observation allowing it to be linked to a flight map.
-Each eagle flight observed will be drawn on a topographic map or aerial image of the Study Area and digitized using a GIS so that eagle locations and behaviors can be overlaid with Project features.
-Each sampling point will consist of an 800-meter (0.5-mile) radius circle (0.77 square mile) that provides distant, unobstructed views and allows visual observations of eagles and other large birds at a 2 to 3-mile distance.
-Numerical data is collected within 800-m-radius plots, but flight lines will be documented across line-of-sight and are not limited to the 800-m-redius survey plot.
+Each eagle flight observed was drawn on a topographic map or aerial image of the Study Area and digitized using a GIS so that eagle locations and behaviors can be overlaid with Project features.
+Each sampling point consisted of an 800-meter (0.5-mile) radius circle (0.77 square mile) that provided distant, unobstructed views and allowed visual observations of eagles and other large birds at a 2- to 3-mile distance.
+Numerical data was collected within 800-m-radius plots, but flight lines were documented across line-of-sight and were not limited to the 800-m-redius survey plot.
 A detailed protocol study-specific data sheets and data management plan is being adhered to and is utilized in the field.

-Surveys are being conducted once a month during the non-migration months (April-August), surveys are conducted at a minimum of twice a month during the migration months (September-March) starting July 2016 and concluding in June 2017.
-There will be 20 survey weeks in total.
-Individual surveys consist of a 1-hour observation period at each of the eight point-count locations during each week of the surveys, for a total of 160 hours of observations.
-Surveys occur in all weather conditions except when visibility is poor.
-These surveys are conducted outside of the twenty-minute avian point count surveys.
+Surveys were conducted once a month during the non-migration months (April-August).
+Surveys were conducted at a minimum of twice a month during the migration months (September-March), starting July 2016 and concluded in June 2017.
+Twenty (20) survey weeks were conducted.
+Individual surveys consisted of a 1-hour observation period at each of the eight point-count locations during each week of the surveys, for a total of 160 hours of observations.
+Surveys occurred in all weather conditions except when visibility is poor.
+These surveys were conducted outside of the twenty-minute avian point count surveys.